Carlos Santana Preview, Player Props: Brewers vs. Cubs

-Carlos Santana -- batting .275 with three doubles, a home run, three walks and seven RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Chicago Cubs, with Kyle Hendricks on the hill, on September 29 at 8:10 PM ET.
+Carlos Santana -- with a slugging percentage of .524 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers versus the Chicago Cubs, with Jordan Wicks on the hill, on September 30 at 7:10 PM ET.

+He racked up three RBI (going 2-for-5 with a double and a triple) in his most recent game against the Cubs.

 Sportsbook Promo Codes